jlangch/venice/doc/readme/http-client-j8.md

 `(upload-multipart parts uri & options)`

+Upload multipart data given its parts, an uri, and request options

 #### Parameter parts

-The upload support file parts and generic parts.
+The upload support string parts, file parts, and generic parts.
 Any number of parts can be uploaded.

 ```